Client: Indianapolis Convention and Visitors Assoc.

 Just before the project launched, the need arose for a point of pride in Indy.
 Indiana legislators supported a bill that allowed the lack of protection for LGBT Hoosiers with the controversial Religious Freedom bill (RFRA).
 On the heels of RFRA, Indiana emerged as the epicenter of a battle between religious conservatives and supporters of gay rights.
 Here locally, major employers and conventions threatened to leave the city, citing concerns of potential discrimination against same-sex couples.
 The "I am Indy" sculptures became a point of pride in the city and since April, there have been more than 100,000 posts on Facebook, Twitter, and Instagram with the NDY sculptures and #LoveIndy.

 Art Strategies was hired to help the partners craft the project.
-Art Strategies recommended Brian McCutcheon as the designer and his business, Indianapolis Fabrications to be fabricator of the interactive sculptures.
+Art Strategies recommended Brian McCutcheon as the designer and fabricator of the interactive sculptures.
 As project manager, Art Strategies recommended installation sites on the Cultural Trail, oversaw the initial fabrication of the sculptures, pulled all permits, and oversaw the initial installations.
 With the framework provided by Visit Indy Brian McCutcheon designed the sculpture to mimic the Visit Indy logo as a means of directly branding the project to the tourism agency.
-McCutcheon and his team at iFab managed fabrication and installation. iFab has also been responsible for relocating the sculptures to many cultural events throughout the city.
+McCutcheon and his team managed fabrication and installation.
+Brian and his company Ignition Arts have also been responsible for relocating the sculptures to many cultural events throughout the city.